Majors and Minors

 Environmental Biology Majors take courses in both the Environmental Science and Biology departments.
 Majors will have advisers from both departments and will elect whether they will complete senior research thesis coursework in either the Environmental Science or Biology Departments.
 Career opportunities are possible in: research, natural history museums and parks, environmental education, environmental advocacy, and government agencies.

-The Environment and Sustainability major was approved by the Barnard Faculty in the Fall of 2017, growing out of a revised and renamed version of the Environmental Policy major.
+The Environment and Sustainability major was approved by the Barnard Faculty in the Fall of 2017, growing out of a revised Environmental Policy major.
 Sustainability is a growing field focusing on finding solutions in an ever-changing environment.
 Majors develop an understanding of the processes and stresses of earth's systems, handle environmental data and make reasoned assessments, and engage in collaborative and interdisciplinary work required for developing approaches to maintain a sustainable environment.
 Careers in Sustainability are growing to meet the needs of our changing planet.

 Major and Minor Advisors